ppy/osu-wiki/news/2019/2019-12-10-winter-is-here.md

 [![](https://assets.ppy.sh/contests/82/banners/157.jpg)](https://assets.ppy.sh/contests/82/winners/157.png)

-Set in a snowlit shot of Mocha sitting in the park with her new-found festive presents, [**157**](https://osu.ppy.sh/users/9315038)'s fantastic piece scored **3405** votes to claim victory in the voting overall.
+Set in a snowlit shot of Mocha sitting in the park with her new-found festive presents, ::**157**::{ user-id=9315038 }'s fantastic piece scored **3405** votes to claim victory in the voting overall.

 Beyond being just overall enchanting and adorable to boot, look at that fancy scarf she's rocking.
 Merch ideas, anyone?

 [![](https://assets.ppy.sh/contests/82/banners/Xeno%20Senpai.jpg)](https://assets.ppy.sh/contests/82/winners/Xeno%20Senpai.png)

-The winter chill could not dissuade **2914** voters from declaring their approval of [**Xeno Senpai**](https://osu.ppy.sh/users/12323239)'s take on a snowy vista overlook with pippi at their side.
+The winter chill could not dissuade **2914** voters from declaring their approval of ::**Xeno Senpai**::{ user-id=12323239 }'s take on a snowy vista overlook with pippi at their side.

 This entry wins extra imaginary points for being both the coldest and most warm rendition of winter we've seen in one of these contests yet.
 Brr.
 Positively frigid.

 [![](https://assets.ppy.sh/contests/82/banners/TofuMang.jpg)](https://assets.ppy.sh/contests/82/winners/TofuMang.png)

-Fan favorite [**TofuMang**](https://osu.ppy.sh/users/4817223) is at it again with his take of a demurely winter-attired pippi and Mocha enjoying the setting sun in a boreal forest, nabbing **2894** votes.
+Fan favorite ::**TofuMang**::{ user-id=4817223 } is at it again with his take of a demurely winter-attired pippi and Mocha enjoying the setting sun in a boreal forest, nabbing **2894** votes.

 On another note, Don earmuffs.
 How has nobody made these yet?

 [![](https://assets.ppy.sh/contests/82/banners/Laridae.jpg)](https://assets.ppy.sh/contests/82/winners/Laridae.png)

-Choosing gifts during the winter season can be hard, but **2716** voters chose to grant their vote to [**Laridae**](https://osu.ppy.sh/users/2610348)'s piece featuring pippi and Mocha ogling the latest festive don from behind a shopfront window, all for the low, low price of $999.
+Choosing gifts during the winter season can be hard, but **2716** voters chose to grant their vote to ::**Laridae**::{ user-id=2610348 }'s piece featuring pippi and Mocha ogling the latest festive don from behind a shopfront window, all for the low, low price of $999.

 That's a steal for sure, but the true present here is Mocha with osu! pom-pom earmuffs and long sweater sleeves.

 [![](https://assets.ppy.sh/contests/82/banners/KrisyYy.jpg)](https://assets.ppy.sh/contests/82/winners/KrisyYy.png)

-Aiko and pippi take centre stage in [**KrisyYy**](https://osu.ppy.sh/users/7266506)'s entry, scoring **2589** votes.
+Aiko and pippi take centre stage in ::**KrisyYy**::{ user-id=7266506 }'s entry, scoring **2589** votes.
 Farmers and five-digits everywhere sympathized with the hearts in Aiko's eyes as she opens her festive gift bearing forth the most precious gift of all: pp.

 I wonder what a festive version of Harumachi Clover sounds like.
 Hmm.

 [![](https://assets.ppy.sh/contests/82/banners/AnimeAttics.jpg)](https://assets.ppy.sh/contests/82/winners/AnimeAttics.png)

-Turning heads and taking votes, [**AnimeAttics**](https://osu.ppy.sh/users/14876991)'s depiction of pippi and Mocha in a winter wonderland scored **2235** nods of approval.
+Turning heads and taking votes, ::**AnimeAttics**::{ user-id=14876991 }'s depiction of pippi and Mocha in a winter wonderland scored **2235** nods of approval.

 Mocha's all like, "let's decorate the tree!", whilst pippi is gently insinuating that the real star here is you.

 [![](https://assets.ppy.sh/contests/82/banners/Andrew12312.jpg)](https://assets.ppy.sh/contests/82/winners/Andrew12312.png)

-Rolling through the snowdrifts, [**Andrew12312**](https://osu.ppy.sh/users/703273)'s take on pippi building a snowman gathered up **2145** votes to get ahead of the pack.
+Rolling through the snowdrifts, ::**Andrew12312**::{ user-id=703273 }'s take on pippi building a snowman gathered up **2145** votes to get ahead of the pack.

 Get it?
 Because she's making a snowman head?
 If only I could make jokes as well as pippi makes snowmen...

 [![](https://assets.ppy.sh/contests/82/banners/Evaine.jpg)](https://assets.ppy.sh/contests/82/winners/Evaine.png)

-[**Evaine**](https://osu.ppy.sh/users/7295733) returns to the fanart contest fore with their enchanting take on an eerily beautiful digital pippi sprawled among the boughs of a snowclad tree.
+::**Evaine**::{ user-id=7295733 } returns to the fanart contest fore with their enchanting take on an eerily beautiful digital pippi sprawled among the boughs of a snowclad tree.

 Always a pleasure to see the continued evolution in the artstyles of our previous fan artists.
 I mean, look at this stuff. *Wow.*

 [![](https://assets.ppy.sh/contests/82/banners/Saaki%20Haruno.jpg)](https://assets.ppy.sh/contests/82/winners/Saaki%20Haruno.png)

-Chirou contemplates what hands are for the **1881**th time in [**Saaki Haruno**](https://osu.ppy.sh/users/8114148)'s piece featuring aforementioned community mascot, plus Mocha and pippi, the latter of whom appears to be enjoying some me time in the snow.
+Chirou contemplates what hands are for the **1881**th time in ::**Saaki Haruno**::{ user-id=8114148 }'s piece featuring aforementioned community mascot, plus Mocha and pippi, the latter of whom appears to be enjoying some me time in the snow.
 Classy.

 [![](https://assets.ppy.sh/contests/82/banners/llNaokill.jpg)](https://assets.ppy.sh/contests/82/winners/llNaokill.png)

-**1741** voters adored [**ln_094**](https://osu.ppy.sh/users/7755095)'s take on a whole new meaning of starry, sporting a most cute winter-dressed pippi enjoying the scenery of a nearly astral field of white petals and stars.
+**1741** voters adored ::**ln\1094**::{ user-id=7755095 }'s take on a whole new meaning of starry, sporting a most cute winter-dressed pippi enjoying the scenery of a nearly astral field of white petals and stars.

 This one really opens up the longer you look at it.
 Spectacular skies, outfit and setting to boot.
 Beautiful stuff!

 [![](https://assets.ppy.sh/contests/82/banners/Arind.jpg)](https://assets.ppy.sh/contests/82/winners/Arind.png)

-**1629** voters were knocked aside by [**Arind**](https://osu.ppy.sh/users/12116469)'s take on Mocha and pippi sprinting away from a sled sporting a variety of mascots drawing near.
+**1629** voters were knocked aside by ::**Arind**::{ user-id=12116469 }'s take on Mocha and pippi sprinting away from a sled sporting a variety of mascots drawing near.

 [![](https://assets.ppy.sh/contests/82/banners/Hecatia.jpg)](https://assets.ppy.sh/contests/82/winners/Hecatia.png)

-[**Hecatia**](https://osu.ppy.sh/users/8244635)'s take on a beautifully stylized pippi enjoying some winter boba in the comfort of a cafe warmed up the hearts of **1569** voters, and for good reason.
+::**Hecatia**::{ user-id=8244635 }'s take on a beautifully stylized pippi enjoying some winter boba in the comfort of a cafe warmed up the hearts of **1569** voters, and for good reason.

 So pleasantly textured and with detail literally everywhere, from pippi's hair to the eaves of the window, the snow fluttering outside, the grain of the table and more.
 One might think this was hand painted if they weren't looking at it through a web browser!

 [![](https://assets.ppy.sh/contests/82/banners/honeymoon_3.jpg)](https://assets.ppy.sh/contests/82/winners/honeymoon_3.png)

-**1481** little voter-orbs lit up in the strand of festive lights twined about [**honeymoon_3**](https://osu.ppy.sh/users/12677032)'s rendition of Mocha and pippi enjoying the wintery cityscape in floral Japanese traditional attire.
+**1481** little voter-orbs lit up in the strand of festive lights twined about ::**honeymoon\13**::{ user-id=12677032 }'s rendition of Mocha and pippi enjoying the wintery cityscape in floral Japanese traditional attire.

 Almost makes you wonder what flowers would go with each mascot.

 [![](https://assets.ppy.sh/contests/82/banners/nathandsjrdns.jpg)](https://assets.ppy.sh/contests/82/winners/nathandsjrdns.png)

-**1373** voters approved of [**nathandsjrdns**](https://osu.ppy.sh/users/14634525) street-savvy pippi walking up a snowy street in a particularly strikingly striped outfit, with Yuzu and the others waiting up ahead, and a snowman off in the alley beside
+**1373** voters approved of ::**nathandsjrdns**::{ user-id=14634525 } street-savvy pippi walking up a snowy street in a particularly strikingly striped outfit, with Yuzu and the others waiting up ahead, and a snowman off in the alley beside

 [![](https://assets.ppy.sh/contests/82/banners/halice.jpg)](https://assets.ppy.sh/contests/82/winners/halice.png)

-In a complete tie, **1373** voters also approved of [**halice**](https://osu.ppy.sh/users/12764300)'s take on Aiko and pippi levitating above a winter cityscape, complete with gifts and adorable festive outfits.
+In a complete tie, **1373** voters also approved of ::**halice**::{ user-id=12764300 }'s take on Aiko and pippi levitating above a winter cityscape, complete with gifts and adorable festive outfits.

 ---